 The primary legalization proposal, the Campaign to Regulate Marijuana Like Alcohol in Arizona, is expected to achieve enough valid signatures to make the November ballot.
 Leaders of a second, scrappier legalization campaign, Arizonans for Mindful Regulation, haven't given up on their desire to put a more liberal option before voters.

 The most recent polls on the issue show that state voters, who in 2010 narrowly legalized medical marijuana, are split about 50-50 on the question of Colorado-style legalization that would include cannabis retail stores for adults 21 and older.

 It makes sense to analyze the possible effects of cannabis freedom and what it means to employers and businesses.
 But an e-mail to Chamber of Commerce members this week by the group's general counsel, Brett Johnson, suggests that the workshop will be political rather than educational.

-States Johnson's e-mail, obtained by New Times from a source:
+States Johnson's e-mail, obtained by New Times

 "The proponents’ goal is to create a massive ballot initiative that, if passed, will significantly impact the ability of companies to operate and control their workforces.
 There is no doubt that this law will lead to extensive litigation.

 "One of the Chamber’s main objectives is to identify proposed laws that will negatively impact businesses, sound the alarm early, and work to ensure that bad proposed policy does not turn into bad law.
 If this initiative were to pass, we are certain that companies’ senior management will ask, 'Why didn’t we know about this sooner and try to do something about it?'
 In an effort to avoid this scenario and to raise awareness in the business community about the initiative, the Chamber is hosting a program to educate the legal professionals and risk managers that advise your organization."